 Forming and cultivating lasting partnerships improves our success and strengthens our ability to serve.
-Ohio Shared Services (OSS) is committed to working in new ways to grow and operate this exciting business model.
+OBM Shared Services (OSS) is committed to working in new ways to grow and operate this exciting business model.
 Our partnerships with agencies, Ohio Civil Service Employees Association (OCSEA) and the Ohio business community ensure we have a constant stream of ideas for improvement.

 Partnerships helped to develop a culture that is customer service-centered, embraces change and operational excellence, and focuses on teamwork.